torylin/sentecon/README.md

 ## Rerunning experiments

-To run SenteCon on the evaluation datasets from the paper, first clone this repository.
+To run SenteCon and SenteCon+ on the evaluation datasets from the paper, first clone this repository.
 Then use the command

 ```
 ./experiments/bash/run_sentecon.sh $SCRIPT_DIRECTORY